193: Lessons From The Fall And Rise Of Spirit Airlines With Ben Baldanza

 Ben, those are the four pillars of what I would imagine will make about any consumer-facing business a powerful proposition.
 When you did this and you used the term low-cost, where did the idea to advertise flights for $9 come from?

 Let me tell you what we had to do to make that vision come true.
 We had to do two things.
 We had to lower our cost of production and that meant to produce seats going places for a lower cost than we were producing them.
 That doesn’t mean to pay people less or buy cheap airplanes.
 That means do it with high productivity.
 We converted ourselves over time from an airline that was low-cost by default to an airline that was low-cost by design.
-That difference came from the FAA, for example, overseas safety in the airline industry.
+For example, the FAA overseas safety in the airline industry.
 They said it’s safe to put 145 seats on an Airbus A319 airplane.
 We had 138 or 135 seats on our MD-80s.
 We said, “If the FAA says it’s safe for the 145, couldn’t we charge everyone a lower price if we put more seats in the airplane?”
 We put more seats on the airplane.
 We took all of our airplanes and we put as many seats in them as the FAA said was safe.
 That allowed us to charge a lower price to everyone.
 We looked at every physical gate and facility that we had.

 In New York’s LaGuardia Airport, for example, we flew eleven flights a day.
-LaGuardia is 1 of only 3 airports in the United States that is slot control, meaning, you have to have a government right to land or take off at a certain time.
+LaGuardia is one of only three airports in the United States that is slot controlled, meaning, you have to have a government right to land or take off at a certain time.
 Most airports in the US aren’t like that, but LaGuardia is.
 We had eleven and we couldn’t make it twelve.
 We couldn’t grow because we didn’t have any more slots, but we used two gates and we said, “What if we reschedule this so we fly all eleven out of one gate and one will come in and then the next one will come in?
 We’ll stretch the day a bit.
-We’ll do a model one gate,” and we were able to do that.
+We’ll do a model for one gate,” and we were able to do that.

 All of a sudden, our cost of the airport was cut in half in LaGuardia because we operated everything out of one gate, instead of two.
 We looked through everything like that and we said, “Let’s look at everything we do and can we do it more efficiently?
 Why do we have to charge customers for everything if they don’t use everything?”
 It’s funny, I see all these ads for Liberty Mutual with the emu saying, “Only pay for what you use.”
 I was like, “I was saying that back in 2007.”